-Bring a medium non-stick pan with ¼ cup water, carrot slices, butter, and sugar to a boil.
-Reduce to a simmer, cover, and cook until carrots are tender, 5-8 minutes.
+Bring a medium non-stick pan with ¼ cup water, carrot slices, butter, sugar to a boil.
+Reduce to a simmer, cover, and cook until carrot slices are tender, 5-8 minutes.

-If pan becomes dry and carrots need more time, add ¼ cup water and continue cooking.
+If pan becomes dry and carrot slices need more time, add ¼ cup water and continue cooking.

-Uncover, raise heat to high, and cook until water is evaporated and carrot is glazed, 2-3 minutes.
+Uncover, raise heat to high, and cook until water is evaporated and carrot slices are glazed, 2-3 minutes.